Armitage Avenue: Grand Avenue to Clark Street

 The twelfth and longest segment of Armitage Avenue (4.47 mi) begins at Grand Avenue.
 The road intersects streets including Illinois Route 50 (Cicero Avenue), Pulaski Road, Kedzie Avenue, Milwaukee Avenue, and Western Avenue.
 The road then has an interchange with Interstates 90/94 (Kennedy Expressway).
 Next, Armitage Avenue crosses Elston Avenue.
 This segment finally ends east of the Kennedy Expressway at Mendell Street, just west of the North Branch of the Chicago River.

 Armitage Avenue's thirteenth segment is a 0.06 mi long road, beginning at Southport Avenue, and going west until a cul-de-sac east of the North Branch of the Chicago River.
+As of July 2023, this segment is currently inaccessible to pedestrian or vehicular traffic.
+The plans for the Lincoln Yards development project, which broke ground in 2021, indicate that this segment would no longer exist if the project continues according to plan.

 The fourteenth and final segment of Armitage Avenue is 1.14 mi long.
 Beginning at Racine Avenue, the road continues east, intersecting Sheffield Avenue, Halsted Street, and Lincoln Avenue.
 Armitage Avenue finally ends at Clark Street, just west of Lincoln Park.

 History

 The easternmost part of the street, east of LaSalle street, became the northernmost extent of the City of Chicago upon its incorporation on March 4, 1837.
 The part east of Sedgwick Avenue was added to the City on February 14, 1851, and that east of the North Branch of the Chicago River on February 12, 1853.
-The segment east of Western Avenue was annexed on February 13, 1863, and that east of Kedzie Avenue annexed from the Town of Jefferson effective May 25th, 1887.
+The segment east of Western Avenue was annexed on February 13, 1863, and that east of Kedzie Avenue annexed from the Town of Jefferson effective May 25, 1887.
 The remainder of the street in Chicago became part of the City upon its annexation of the entirety of Jefferson on July 15, 1889.